[ Main contents start here ]

 Introduction of a Heightened Metric for ESG-Related External Ratings as a New Key Performance Indicator for the Executive Compensation System

-The system is designed to reflect the degree of improvement in external ratings granted by major five ESG rating agencies(note) in executive compensation with the intention of aligning MUFG's corporate behavior with the interests of diverse stakeholders.
+The system is designed to reflect the degree of improvement found through the external ratings granted by five major ESG rating agencies(note) for executive compensation.
+The intention is to align MUFG's corporate activities with the interests of its diverse stakeholders.

 1. MSCI, FTSE Russell, Sustainalytics, S&P Dow Jones, CDP